crewdevio/svelte-native/README.md

 # Svelte Native

-This template allows you to create native applications for Android and iOS using svelte, tailwind, capacitor, konsta UI.
+This template allows you to create native applications for Android and iOS using svelte, tailwind, capacitor, konsta UI, shadcn-svelte.

 ## Get started